KhronosGroup/Vulkan-Loader/docs/LoaderDriverInterface.md

 the appropriate function pointers using that.

-#### Loader Version 0 Interface Requirements
+#### Loader and Driver Interface Version 0 Requirements

-Version 0 interface does not support either `vk_icdGetInstanceProcAddr` or `vk_icdNegotiateLoaderICDInterfaceVersion`.
+Version 0 does not support either `vk_icdGetInstanceProcAddr` or `vk_icdNegotiateLoaderICDInterfaceVersion`.
 Because of this, the loader will assume the driver supports only version 0 of the interface unless one of those functions exists.

-Additionally, for version 0, the driver must expose at least the following core Vulkan entry-points so the loader may build up the interface to the driver:
+Additionally, for Version 0, the driver must expose at least the following core Vulkan entry-points so the loader may build up the interface to the driver:

 - The function `vkGetInstanceProcAddr` **must be exported** in the driver